Sisko: You think Quark had something to do with this?

 - He off-handedly comes up with the idea of self-replicating anti-starship mines to blockade the Bajoran Wormhole against Dominion reinforcements while barely paying attention.
 While O'Brien is generally the only man keeping DS9 in general in a modicum of working order, Rom is responsible for all the high technology in Quark's Bar working at all (usually through MacGyvering stuff).

 - Rom's skill with devices is shown at one point while he and Quark are away and the bar is locked.
 O'Brien, one of those famed Starfleet engineers who can turn rocks into replicators, is having trouble getting through the lock.
-Odo passes by and comments that he's never seen designs more "convoluted".
+Odo passes by and comments that he's never seen a more "convoluted" design.

 - Nog states that his father is an engineering genius and could easily be the chief engineer of any Starfleet ship, but is stuck being a waiter in Quark's bar.